Guide to Coffee Shops

 Bonus: Beautiful views, free parking

-Lake Anne’s specialty is French press coffee and they offer a large variety of flavored and regular roasts ranging from American breakfast to Swiss almond chocolate.
-The coffee shop offers breakfast and lunch in a family friendly environment with a view of Lake Anne and outdoor seating in warmer months.
-There is also free Wi-Fi available via lakeanne.net which provides internet access to the restaurants at Lake Anna Plaza.
+Lake Anne’s specialty is French press coffee and they offer flavored and regular roasts ranging from American breakfast to Swiss almond chocolate.
+Breakfast and lunch are served in a family-friendly environment with a view of Lake Anne and outdoor seating in warmer months.
+There is also free Wi-Fi available via lakeanne.net, which provides internet access to the restaurants at Lake Anna Plaza.

 Coffeehouse Specialty: Cappuccinos and lattes

 This is anything but your ordinary coffee shop.
-Jammin’ Java, in Vienna, is a café by day and music venue by night.
-Jammin’ Java showcases local talent as well as a well rounded group of national performers with entertainment for all ages all the time including kid’s shows during the day.
-In the afternoons it becomes a teenage hangout for drinking coffee and doing homework.
+Jammin’ Java is a cafe by day and music venue by night.
+This NoVA favorite showcases both local talent and an impressive set of national performers.
+This premier music club provides entertainment for all ages, including kids and teenagers.

 Beanetics